MA Anthropology of Travel and Tourism

 Mode of Attendance: Full Time or Part Time

-- close engagement with noted and rising scholars in the field, via the programme's Anthropology of Tourism and Travel Seminar Series and guest lectures in the MA's core course, as well as structured opportunities for informal dialogue with visiting anthropologists and sociologists of tourism;
+- close engagement with noted and rising scholars in the field, via the programme's Seminar Series in the Anthropology of Tourism and Travel and guest lectures in the MA's core course, as well as numerous opportunities for informal dialogue with visiting anthropologists and sociologists of tourism;

 - the unparalleled concentration of area expertise among SOAS' academic staff, covering Africa, Asia, and the Middle East, together with their diasporas;

-- the opportunity to engage with numerous other units in Faculty of Arts and Humanities, such as the Centre for Migration and Diaspora Studies, the Food Studies Centre, and the Centre for Media Studies, among many others; and
+- the opportunity to engage with numerous other units at SOAS, such as the Centre for Migration and Diaspora Studies, the Food Studies Centre, and the Centre for Media Studies, among many others; and

-- the vibrant intellectual and cultural life of SOAS, the University of London, and the city of London itself—a global tourist destination inviting study on a daily basis.
+- the vibrant intellectual and cultural life of the School, the University of London, and the city of London itself—a global tourist destination inviting study on a daily basis.

 The SOAS MA in the Anthropology of Travel and Tourism is designed to offer students a chance to pursue specialist interests via a considered selection of courses to suit their individual needs.
 It provides: